brittlewis12/witness-budgets/witness-budgets.md

 ---

-## Part III: From Oversight to Automation - Logical vs Operational Transparency
+## Part III: From oversight to automation — logical vs operational transparency

 **Scope note:** This section concerns automation and transparency in formal proof systems and mathematical reasoning, not general AI alignment.
 The witness budget framework addresses a specific subset of AI capabilities: systems producing executable artifacts from mathematical specifications.

-### 3.1 Christiano's Transparent Oversight Framework
+### 3.1 Christiano's transparent oversight framework

 **Paul Christiano's core insight for AI alignment:**